By Dr. Mel Waldman

 A Perfect V.

-I look down and curled at my feet on the dusty cobblestones is my darling kitten, who I call Gemella.
+Curled at my feet on the dusty cobblestones is my darling kitten, Gemella.
 Short for Anima gemella.
 Soulmate.
-I would hate to think what my life would be like without this sweet little thing with the bright green eyes.
+I would hate to think what my life would be like without this sweet little creature with the bright green eyes.

-I bless my nonna, Graciela, for teaching me to crochet, because now it appears that this skill will save me from poverty.
-And from insanity too.
+I bless Mama for teaching me to crochet, because now it appears that this skill will save me from absolute poverty.
+And also, from insanity too.

-I crochet from morning to night: just after first light, even before I have my bread and coffee, I pick up the needle, and try not to think about Nunzi's friend Carmela, who is feeding my precious Pasquale.
+I crochet from morning to night: just after first light, even before I have my bread and coffee, I pick up the needle, and try not to think about Nunzi feeding my precious Pasquale la colazione, his breakfast of thick gruel.

-All that should make me feel happy.
+All this should make me feel happy.
 It does, but still, I am in misery.

 Those days were the happiest of my life.
 My heart exploded with love every morning when I opened my eyes to see my baby's dark eyes, his silky olive skin.
 And then came the day that Nunzi arrived.